-“Paralegals handle various administrative duties such as client billing, case preparation, and managing legal technology, and that drives efficiency in a firm,” says Jeffrey Gulley, J.D., legal studies faculty member at Purdue Global.
+“Paralegals handle various administrative duties such as client billing, case preparation, and managing legal technology, and that drives efficiency in a firm,” says Jeffrey Gulley, JD, legal studies faculty member at Purdue Global.
 “I’ve been a licensed attorney for more than 30 years, and paralegals bring immense value to the table.”

-- Research relevant laws and regulations
+- Researching relevant laws and regulations

-- Draft legal documents
+- Drafting legal documents

-- Take notes during trial
+- Taking notes during trials

-- Schedule meetings and depositions
+- Scheduling meetings and depositions

-- Handle client billing
+- Handling client billing

 1. Research Relevant Laws and Regulations